MaterializeInc/materialize/doc/developer/design/2024_10_08_expression_cache.md

 #### Cons
 - We need to worry about coordinating access across multiple pods.
 It's expected that during upgrades at least two `environmentd`s will be communicating with the cache.
+- We need to worry about compaction and read latency during startup.

+## Alternatives

+For the persist implementation, we could mint a new shard for each deploy generation.
+This would require us to finalize old shards during startup which would accumulate shard tombstones in CRDB.

 ## Open questions